qingxiamath/qingxiamath.github.io/_seminars/seminars2021autumn.md

 Location: KTH, Seminar room 3721, Lindstedsvägen 25

-Lecturer: Jennifer Ryan (Colorado School of Mines)
+Speaker: Jennifer Ryan (Colorado School of Mines)

 Abstract: Many numerical simulations produce data that contains hidden information.
 This hidden information can be exploited to create even more accurate representations of the data by appropriately constructing convolution post-processors.
 In this presentation we address one particular form of data — that produced by discontinuous Galerkin finite element methods.
 Specifically, a discussion how the Smoothness-Increasing Accuracy-Conserving (SIAC) post-processing filter takes advantage of the information hidden in the numerical solution.
 Previous work focused on adapting the convolution kernel for boundaries, unstructured grids, and non-smooth solutions.
 This presentation will focus on identifying where this hidden accuracy comes from, why the hidden accuracy is important, and how to construct convolution post-processors to take advantage of this information in order to reduce the computational cost of multi-dimensional post-processing.